invertome/hcr-prober/README.md

     ```bash
     cd hcr-prober
     ```
-3. Install the package in editable mode (`-e`), which is recommended for developers.
-This allows you to modify the source code without needing to reinstall.
+3. Install the package.
     ```bash
-    pip install -e .
+    pip install ./
     ```

 After installation, the command `hcr-prober` will be available everywhere in your system.
 You can verify this by running: